coherence-community/coherence-demo/README.md

 * Polyglot client access from JavaScript, Python and Golang
 * Listening for events using Server Sent Events (SSE)

+> Note: This branch is specifically designed to run against Coherence Grid Edition 14.1.2.0.0.
+Switch to main branch if you wish to run against Coherence CE versions.

-You can run the application locally using `mvn exec:exec` or run on Kubernetes using the Coherence Operator.
+You can run the application locally using or run on Kubernetes using the Coherence Operator.
 See the table of contents below for instructions.

 The demonstration uses AngularJS 1.7.5, Bootstrap 3.3.4, and a number of other frameworks.
 The UI interacts with Coherence using the REST API.

-> Note: By default, this demonstration uses the [Coherence Community Edition](https://github.com/oracle/coherence) version 24.09 and
-> as a consequence the commercial-only feature "Federation" is not available by default.
->
-> Please see  [here](#run-the-demonstration-using-coherence-grid-edition) if you wish to enable Federation by running using Coherence Grid Edition.
->
-> This version has been updated to move from `javax` -> `jakarta` packages and as such
-> if you wish to run this demo against a previous CE or Grid Edition version, you must use `git checkout v5.0.1` to checkout a release of the demo that works with this version.

 ## Table of Contents